-Premier Service has been shopping services to Canadian business since 1991.
+Premier Service has been shopping services to Canadian businesses since 1991.
 It is a member of the MSPA, RCC, and the Marketing Research and Intelligence Association.

 This company offers its services to businesses in various categories including retail (clothing, gas stations, furniture, stores, car dealerships), and service industries (restaurants, hotels, government agencies, and financial services).

 2. Shoppers Confidential

 Based in Toronto, Shoppers Confidential was founded in 2005.
 It holds an A+ rating with the BBB and is a member of MSPA, RCC, and Restaurants Canada.

 The company serves several industries, including restaurants, retail, hospitality, automotive, government, education, and travel.